MBJuric/kumuluzee-samples/kumuluzee-kafka/kumuluzee-kafka-producer/README.md

     $ java -cp target/classes:target/dependency/* com.kumuluz.ee.EeApplication
     ```

-    in Windows environment use the command
+    In Windows environment use the command
     ```batch
     java -cp target/classes;target/dependency/* com.kumuluz.ee.EeApplication
     ```

-4. The mesage producing service can be accessed on the following URL:
+4. The message producing service can be accessed on the following URL:
 * JAX-RS REST resource, for producing messages - http://localhost:8080/v1/produce
-    with a POST request with a json object, for example:
+    with a POST request with a JSON object, for example:

     ```javascript
       {